VRwaltzLab/haptic-drone/Design_Sketch/Sketch-Code.md

 5. At (0,0) Net Torques = -T + alpha * T + r * beta * T
 #### In conclusion:
 Alpha = 1/2 and beta = 1/(2r) makes the net forces and torques 0.

+# Coordinate change:
+If it isn't obvious you can change where i,j,k are pointing by appying the appropriate matrix multiplication to torque and force separately.
+Note if the singular values aren't 1 then you have also changed the units in some dimension.